Bundelkhand Express: Routeing

-The 11107/11108 Bundelkhand Expres' runs from Gwalior Junction via Virangana Lakshmibai Jhansi Junction, Banda Junction, Manikpur Junction, Prayagraj Junction, Janghai Junction to Banaras.
+The 11107/11108 Bundelkhand Express runs from Gwalior Junction via Virangana Lakshmibai Jhansi Junction, Banda Junction, Manikpur Junction, Prayagraj Junction, Janghai Junction to Banaras.

 It reverses direction of travel once at Prayagraj Junction.

 Traction

 Previously, a Jhansi / Mughalsarai-based WDM-3A locomotive powered the train for its entire journey as large sections of the route were not electrified.

-With progressive electrification, it is now hauled by a Kanpur-based WAP-7 or Jhansi-based WAP-4 locomotive between Banaras and Gwalior Junction.
+As the route is fully electrified, it is now hauled by a Kanpur Loco Shed-based WAP-7 or Jhansi Loco Shed-based WAP-4 electric locomotive between Banaras and Gwalior Junction.